luissaavedra87/time-tracker/README.md

 - Inside My Hours and Projects you are able to create a new task or Project with the 'Add new' button
 - Also you are able to edit and delete all the taks and projects created by you.
 If you delete a Project all the tasks assigned to that project will be deleted as well.

-## Future Features

-- Create private projects where a user can invite friends.
-- Friends are able to accept or decline invitations to collaborate in projects.

 ## Mobile Views

 ### Account Setting